 JF-17 Thunder aircraft is an advanced multi-role light combat aircraft jointly developed by Chengdu and Pakistan Aeronautical Complex under a strategic collaboration project.
 The aircraft is designed to be cost-effective and can meet the tactical and strategic needs of the Pakistan Air Force, and various other air forces.
 The first prototype made its first test flight in 2003.
 The letters "J & F" included as title of the aircraft denoting "Joint Fighter".
 Pakistan renamed Super-7 as JF-17 (Joint Fighter) Thunder in 2003.

 The JF-17 Thunder, whose performance is matched only by F-16s in the Pakistan Air Force's current inventory, would be replacing the aging fleet of Mirage, F-7s and A-5s.
-The aircraft is being considered as a match for the Indian Light Combat Aircraft (LCA), which is expected to form the backbone of the Indian Air Force in future.
+The aircraft was considered as a match for the Indian Light Combat Aircraft (LCA), which was expected to form the backbone of the Indian Air Force in future.
 There are, however, some features like advanced and futuristic avionics and cost effectiveness that give the JF-17 an edge over the LCA.

 The JF-17 is a light weight, all weather, multi-role aircraft having a capability to fly at a speed of Mach 1.6 and a high thrust to weight ratio.
 The aircraft has the ability to engage targets at all speeds and altitudes within the conventional flying envelope.
 In the surface attack and interdiction role, the aircraft can strike at long distances.
 The combat jet has been installed with an advanced flight control system, which is a mix of conventional and fly-by-wire controls, making it highly agile and maneuverable.

+The aircraft is fitted with modern Stores Management System incorporating accurate weapon delivery modes and solutions involving minimum pilot workload.
+The aircraft is capable of carrying some of the most modern as well as conventional weapons.
 The aircraft would be capable of carrying short-range, beyond visual range, anti-ship as well as anti-radiation missiles.
 Additionally, the carriage of high and low drag bombs, laser guided bombs, run away penetration bombs and cluster bombs would be catered for.
-However, the air chief parried a question regarding the aircraft's ability to carry nukes.
+However, the air forces parried questions regarding the aircraft's ability to carry nukes.

 This machines has prominent maneuver cabability, greater range, airborne period and combat radius, fine short distance take off and landing characteristic and stronger weapon carrying capacity.
 The prominent center low altitude and the high subsonic maneuver operational capacity, has a better interception and to the place attack capability, all-weather, single shot, single-seat.
 This machine uses nearby the medium aspect ratio the strip wing normal arrangement, entire machine has 7 outside viewpoints, may be hanging many kinds of empty, the open area weapon, and may outside hang 3 auxiliary oil tanks, outside hangs the ability 3,600 kilograms.